MaciejKrzysiak/scratchpad/project-blog/_posts/2025-09-16-meta-memoir.markdown

 Where `YEAR` is a four-digit number, `MONTH` and `DAY` are both two-digit numbers, and `MARKUP` is the file extension representing the format used in the file.

-I'll host this blog in a scratchpad repo eventually and share that link here, happy hacking!
+I'll host this blog in a scratchpad repo eventually and share that link here, happy hacking ◝(ᵔᗜᵔ)◜

 [jekyll-docs]: https://jekyllrb.com/docs/home
 [jekyll-gh]: https://github.com/jekyll/jekyll